svaidyans/Flask/README.md

 A course being taught is *_"Building Apps with Python"_*.
 One of the course outcome is to equip students with knowledge of creating a minimalist web app and a desktop app.
 Being a micro web framework with built-in web server and with its capability to allow reuse of 99% of the codebase for creating a web app as well as desktop app (targeting both Windows and Mac), Flask is the ideal choice for this use case.

+For developing desktop apps, we will be using the FlaskWebGui package.

 ## App requirements
 The intention is search for and retrieve student(s) information like Name, Email, Batch, USN, ID, Section stored in a database and display in a table.
 A wireframe is as below:
 <p align="center">